watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/elasticsearch/README.md

       * `passages` is the nested field that stores the nested documents.
 You may need to update it if you have a different nested field.
       * `passages.sparse.tokens` is where the ELSER tokens are stored for each nested document.
       * `"inner_hits": {"_source": {"excludes": ["passages.sparse"]}}` is optional, and it is to exclude the ELSER tokens from the nested documents in the search results.
+      * Learn more about nested queries and fields from [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-nested-query.html)

     * Compound search
       You can combine different types of queries in a compound query.
 Learn more about it from this [Elasticsearch tutorial](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/semantic-search-elser.html#text-expansion-compound-query).